BHGC/website/content/join/index.md

 ## Next chance to join the club is Sept 16, 2026, time/location TBD

 Signups happen once a year and only in person.
-<%Signup happens once a year, typically in mid/late September (after the Labor Day weekend), and only in person.
-Dates will be posted once finalized, typically late Aug.%>
+<%-- Signup happens once a year, typically in mid/late September (after the Labor Day weekend), and only in person.
+Dates will be posted once finalized, typically late Aug. --%>

 As a rough guide, see previous years below (note that the Spring 2018 lesson set was an exception).
 See also the [About] page.